oliv-angelus/METAGENOMIC/README.md

 If you use **PEMS-Pipeline** in your research, please cite:

-> **de Oliveira, A. F. B.** (2025). *PEMS-Pipeline: A Paired-End Metagenomics Shotgun Pipeline*.
-Available at: https://github.com/oliv-angelus/PEMS-pipeline
+> **Oliveira, A. F. B.** (2025). *PEMS-Pipeline: A Paired-End Metagenomics Shotgun Pipeline*.
+Available at: https://github.com/oliv-angelus/PEMS-pipeline DOI: 10.5281/ZENODO.17842160

 Alternatively, you can cite this repository using the `CITATION.cff` file provided.